JeganPeriasamy/AWS-Beanstalk/README.md

 AWS SERVICES USED
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1686905570005/3ec0e8ee-d811-430b-b320-b8705be620be.png?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="" >
+# A Complete Architecture Setup of AWS Servies to handle the Request
+# How it works ?
+When the User hits the URL - it seaches the Data in the CloudFront, it sends it data is available or request moves to the Beanstalk , and it controls the request by LoadBalancer , also monitored by cloudWatch, then the request goes to the MQ messager Service then after waiting its DATA is fetched from the RDS and response is send to User
-Frontend
+# Frontend
 Beanstalk
 1. VM for Tomcat
 2. NGINX Load balancer
 3. Auto scaling
-S3 /EFS – Storage
+4. S3 /EFS – Storage

-Backend
+# Backend
-RDS Instance (Database)
+1. RDS Instance (Database)
-ELASTIC CHACHE
+2. ELASTIC CHACHE
-ACTIVE MQ
+3. ACTIVE MQ
-ROUTE 53
+4. ROUTE 53
-CLOUDFRONT
+5. CLOUDFRONT

-Procedure
+# Procedure
 1. Create KEY PAIR – For : Beanstalk instance Login
 2. Create SG – For: Elasticcache ,RDS, and ActiveMQ
 3. Create – Elasticcache ,RDS, and ActiveMQ